St. John's Preschool

 Your child will learn many things while they are with us.
 We focus on the skills that they will need to be successful in Kindergarten – social and classroom skills.
 In everyday lessons (which revolve around themes) they will be exposed to letters, numbers, shapes, colors, patterns and sequencing.
 They will learn to take turns, sit on circle, complete a task, play with friends, and communication skills.
 Our main goal is to have your child feel safe and cared for while they are away from you.
 We want school to be “fun” for them so that when they are 18 they’ll, hopefully, remember that school is a fun place to be.

-All children will be required to wears masks while at preschool.
+All children will be required to wear well-fitting facial masks at all times while at preschool.
+If you do not have one, we can provide a disposable mask.
 We also ask that at drop off and pick-up, it be only 1 adult, who is also masked.

-The children will be permitted to remove their masks for snack, lunch (Pre-K) and recess.
-They will also be permitted to ask their teacher, if they need a mask break.
-They will be set-up off to the side, away from all classmates, and may do a puzzle or something similar.
+The children will be permitted to remove their masks for snack or lunch (Pre-K) .
+They will also be permitted to ask their teacher if they need a mask break.
+They will be set up off to the side, away from all classmates, and may do a puzzle or something similar.
 We will keep those breaks short for the safety of everyone in the class.